 At Vernon Park Primary School, we are used to supporting children with many different needs.
-We believe your child must be happy in order for them to learn.
+We believe you child must be happy in order for them to learn.
 Our staff are trained in supporting children who struggle with early application of reading, writing and maths skills.
-We also support pupils who are neurodivergent (such as autistic children or children who have ADHD).
-We support children who have motor skill difficulties, physical needs, social, emotional and mental health needs and a range of disabilities.
+We are currently supporting children with Autism, ADHD, motor difficulties, physical needs, social, emotional and mental health needs and a range of disabilities.
 At Vernon Park, our teachers know all our children very well.
 This enables us to draw on many different strategies to ensure all needs are being supported.
 This happens on a day-to-day basis during all lessons by presenting the work to children in different ways.
 However, there may be a time when children need 1-1 or small group time to support their progress.
 In our school, we have trained Teaching Assistants (TAs) who carry out a variety of interventions for maths, writing, reading, speech and language, motor skills as well as giving emotional and nurturing support to children.
 For some children, further support is required.
 This may be because they are working significantly below their peers and have difficulties in one or more of the following four areas, As stipulated in the 2014 SEND Code of Practice: